 ©2002-2015 Roger Balettie

 The discussions centered about the Report of the Presidential Commission on the Space Shuttle Challenger Accident (aka “The Rogers Commission Report”) and a competing theory, provided by a Mr. John Thomas Maxson.
 Mr. Maxson has written a book, The Betrayal of Mission 51-L (ISBN 0-9704036-0-7, Copyright ©2000 John Thomas Maxson), that presents a contrary explanation for the tragic events of STS-51L.
-Mr. Maxson presents a small sample of his theory at his website http://www.mission51l.com/ while also providing information about how to order his book.
+Mr. Maxson presents a small sample of his theory at his website http://www.mission51l.com/ (update: website is no longer online) while also providing information about how to order his book.

 It must be said that Mr. Maxson does appear genuine in his belief that something sinister happened to the crew and final mission of Challenger.
 However, some of the claims made in his book border on defamation and certainly make some rather painful and incorrect accusations that must be countered.

 The purpose of this on-line review of Mr. Maxson’s book, therefore, is to provide a counterpoint to the basic theories he espouses in the form of a book review, protected by “fair use” in copyright laws.